 It's easy for anyone to jump on the bandwagon of criticizing Bitcoin's energy usage without looking into the broader arguments around its utility and type of energy usage, along with the variety of comparable data points.
 Whenever Bitcoin's price goes up, the public is inundated with biased articles churned out weekly from mainstream "tech journalists," the New York Times, and peers.
 Keep in mind, these are the same establishment, old guard institutions cheering for Bitcoin to fail and have claimed its demise publicly hundreds of times over the years.
 Anyone deeply involved in this industry consistently witnesses just how poorly the majority of mainstream sources cover this space.

 What you find in much of the "analysis" is always basic, unrelated comparisons such as "Bitcoin uses as much energy as American Airlines!" or some assumed hashrate data extrapolation far into the future that often completely misunderstands the mining protocol's function and conveniently ignores many variables.
 Or perhaps trying to compare Bitcoin to Visa, as if they are at all the same technology or use-case (although as the Lightning Network grows for payment channels, perhaps then we can compare that to Visa directly).
 Bitcoin is more than a payments network, it's more akin to Fedwire but for anyone's individual digital bank, with monetary policy and issuance attached.
-The primary use of Bitcoin's energy is to protect and encrypt over $1 trillion in digital assets in cyberspace, not just to process transactions.
+The primary use of Bitcoin's energy is to protect and encrypt over $1 trillion in digital assets in cyberspace (as of writing this), not just to process transactions.
 The critics of Bitcoin consistently misunderstand this.

 It's effortless and simplistic to point to Bitcoin's kWh and compare it to "X Activity or Thing" and come across as an intellectual analyst to many – yet it's intellectually dishonest.
 The usual suspects never get to the heart of why Bitcoin needs to use this energy approach to secure the network, what that utility means in practice and for the future, and why people around the world, particularly in third world countries, already derive major value (sometimes lifesaving) from the network under dictatorships, communism, and in times of turmoil.